Skip to content

 Why does our ocean matter so much?

-Regulates Global Climate: The ocean plays a crucial role in regulating the Earth's climate.
-It absorbs about 30% of the carbon dioxide (CO2) produced by humans, helping to mitigate climate change.
-The ocean also helps distribute heat around the planet, driving weather patterns and supporting life.
+The ocean plays a crucial role in regulating the Earth's climate.
+It absorbs about 30% of the CO₂ produced by humans, helping to mitigate climate change.
+It also distributes heat around the planet, driving weather patterns and supporting life.

-Source of Oxygen: Marine plants, including phytoplankton, seaweed, and seagrasses, produce at least 50% of the world’s oxygen.
-This makes the ocean a critical component in sustaining life on Earth.
+Marine plants—including phytoplankton, seaweed, and seagrasses—produce at least 50% of the world’s oxygen.
+This makes the ocean vital for sustaining life on Earth.

-Biodiversity Hotspot: The ocean is home to over 230,000 known species, and scientists believe that millions more remain undiscovered.
-Ocean ecosystems, such as coral reefs, provide essential services like food, coastal protection, and tourism revenue.
+The ocean contains over 230,000 known species, and scientists believe millions more remain undiscovered.
+Coral reefs and marine ecosystems supply food, coastal protection, and tourism income.

-Economic Value: Oceans are a key part of the global economy.
-The ocean economy generates trillions of dollars annually.
-This includes industries such as fisheries, tourism, shipping, and offshore energy production.
-Over 3 billion people rely on marine and coastal biodiversity for their livelihoods.
+Oceans generate trillions of dollars each year through fishing, tourism, shipping, and offshore energy.
+More than 3 billion people rely on marine and coastal biodiversity for their livelihoods.

-Plastic Pollution Impact: The ocean is increasingly impacted by plastic pollution, with 8 million metric tons of plastic entering the ocean each year.
-By 2050, the weight of plastic in the ocean could exceed the weight of all the fish in the sea.
-Plastic waste not only harms marine life but also enters the food chain, affecting human health.
+Each year, around 8 million metric tons of plastic enter the ocean.
+If current trends continue, the weight of plastic could exceed the weight of fish by 2050.
+Plastic harms marine life and moves into the food chain, ultimately affecting human health.

 Buy bin liners made from recycled ocean-bound plastic waste